rizsi/playing_with_MCUs/README.md

+# Arduino and Atmel AVR projects

+This repository stores my Arduino, Atmel AVR and electronics related projects.
+These are not finished and polished projects but as-is.
+If you reuse something from here then use it with care!

-# Baby care lamp with IR remote control
+## Baby care lamp with IR remote control

 This is the software and hardware design of an Arduino based IR remote control baby care lamp.